 Establish guidelines that promote the pre-adjudication diversion of low-risk offenders from court involvement or formal criminal justice system supervision toward health-centered interventions.

 Facing Addiction has identified 15 communities to participate in our Pilot Community Project – one goal of which will be to model diversion strategies similar to those in Gloucester, MA and Seattle, WA.
 Working with leaders from the Facing Addiction Action Committee, we developed an application for communities to become one of the 15 initial targets for this program.
 This application process ran from October 2016 through January 2017, and included details on the community’s current response, the state of the epidemic in the community, as well as an overview of public leadership committed to working toward a more reasonable, effective approach to solving the problem.
-The Pre-Adjudication Application (PA) will be presented to communities in late 2016 with a 90-day application period.
-With the guidance of the Facing Addiction Action Committee, the 15 selected communities will be announced by March 2017, with grassroots organizing to launch at that time.
+The Pre-Adjudication Application (PA) was presented to communities in late 2016 with a 90-day application period.

 The 15 targeted communities for our Pilot Community Project as announced March of 2017.
 Out of 50 applications received the communities selected are: